salilbhadauria/scorpious/README.md

     * -m: deploy mode - can be set to simple to exclude download of DC/OS cli and extra output
     * -s: stacks - a list of comma separated values to overwrite which terraform stacks to build
     * -p: packer - can be set to false to exclude packer builds
+    * -t: s3 type - can be set to existing to import existing S3 buckets
 2. destroy.sh - used to destroy DeepCortex
     * -s: stacks - a list of comma separated values to overwrite which terraform stacks to build
+    * -d: can be set to true to delete s3 buckets
 3. suspend_dc.sh - used to suspend the DC/OS cluster
     * -s: stacks - a list of comma separated values to overwrite which asgs to shutdown
 4. resume_dc.sh - used to resume the DC/OS cluster